AbineshSivakumar/Llama-2-7B-QLoRA-Vicuna/README.md

 model = AutoModelForCausalLM.from_pretrained(model_name)

 # Define the text prompt
-prompt = "Once upon a time"
+prompt = "What is a Wikipedia"

 # Tokenize the input text
 input_ids = tokenizer.encode(prompt, return_tensors='pt')